ThreatConnect-Inc/threatconnect-developer-docs/docs/case_management/case_management.rst

 Methods
 ^^^^^^^

-For an explanation of methods and how they relate to v3 API, refer to the `API Versioning <#api-versioning>`__ section in this documentation.
+For an explanation of methods and how they relate to v3 API, refer to the `API Versioning <https://docs.threatconnect.com/en/latest/rest_api/quick_start.html#api-versioning>`__section in this documentation.